 Can you see it?

-The acorns from California’s native oaks were a staple food source for Ohlone people, who actively managed the landscape to ensure the abundance of this crop.
+The acorns from native oaks were a staple food source for California’s Indigenous people (a food they still enjoy), who actively managed the landscape to ensure the abundance of this crop.
 Fire was their main tool, and they regularly burned the areas around these trees to stimulate the soil and increase the production of acorns.
 It’s been a radical realization for me to see these old oaks as not only large specimens that are nice to look at, but as living relics of an ancient, agrarian civilization.